lavijiang/MlInAction/README.md

 # MlInAction
-this a start for ml
+This a code exercise for ml
+Suggest learn numpy first